jorgepedret/backbone.paginator/README.md

 			type: 'GET',

 			// the type of reply (jsonp by default)
+			// other values can be: xml, json, text.
+			// see dataType documentation at http://api.jquery.com/jQuery.ajax/
 			dataType: 'jsonp',

 			// the URL (or base URL) for the service